MicrosoftDocs/azure-docs/articles/security-center/security-center-os-coverage.md

 ## Supported endpoint protection solutions

-Security Center identifies whether the solution is deployed, and if it is, will not recommend installing an antimalware solution.
+The following table provides a matrix of whether you can use Azure Security Center to install each solution for you.
+Security center identifies whether an antimalware solution is deployed, and will not recommend installing an Antimalware solution if one is already installed.

 | Endpoint Protection| Platforms | Security Center Installation | Security Center Discovery |
 |------|------|-----|-----|